pam-exchange/SymantecPAM-KeystoreFile/README.md

 API/CLI field name: `createBackup`
 Valid values are `true` and `false`
 If this is checked a backup of the keystore file is created.
-The login account must have permissions to create a new file in the path for the configuration file.
+The login account must have permissions to create a new file in the path for the Keystore file.

 ## Example keystore